 This offence occurs where someone takes a vehicle but there is no intention to keep it, so the offence falls short of being a theft.
 This offence is less common these days as so many vehicles have security systems fitted as standard.
 This is an offence that can only be heard in the magistrates’ court and carries a maximum sentence of 6 months imprisonment.

 A more serious offence of aggravated vehicle taking is committed if having taken the vehicle without the owner’s consent, the vehicle is damaged or driven dangerously.

 Handling stolen goods

 This offence is committed when a person either receives, handles or assists in the retention of stolen goods.
 To be guilty of an offence of handling a person has to know or believe the goods were stolen.

 The courts tend to treat these cases seriously on the basis that, without handlers there would be fewer thieves.
-The maximum sentence available in the magistrates’ court is 6 months imprisonment (12 months for 2 or more offences) or 14 years in the crown court.
+The maximum sentence available in the magistrates’ court is 12 months imprisonment or 14 years in the crown court.

 An offence of burglary is committed when a person either enters a property as a trespasser with an intention to steal, cause damage or inflict harm or, having entered a trespasser actually does steal, cause damage or inflict grievous bodily harm.
 The burglary of someone’s home is treated more seriously than the burglary of outbuildings or commercial premises.